-Although you don’t consider yourself a synaesthetic, with each of your projects inspired by different colours.
+Although you don’t consider yourself a synesthetic, with each of your projects inspired by different colors.
 Midnight Moonlight was deep blues and purples, where Crush is a combinations of pink and red tones.
 Can you explain that process?

-The same way that you need to express different emotions, is the same way that I need to express different colours.
-I may be recording and see a colour and think it’s that colour.
+The same way that you need to express different emotions, is the same way that I need to express different colors.
+I may be recording and see a color and think it’s that color.
 Crush was inspired by pink.
 Pink is soft and innocent.
 You need a part of innocence to be able to describe those types of feelings.